MRT GoMRTGo

 MRT and bus fares in Singapore: how much a ride costs

-This is why tapping in and tapping out matters.
-The tap-out is what tells the system how far you travelled, and therefore what to charge.
+You pay for the distance of your whole journey, not per vehicle.
+Transfers between lines, or between bus and train, count as one continuous trip rather than a fresh charge.
+This is why tapping in and tapping out both matter: the tap-out tells the system how far you travelled.
 Forget to tap out and you can be charged a maximum fare.

-These are adult card fares per ride, based on distance travelled.
-The lower column applies when you tap in before 7.45am, an early-morning incentive to spread out the peak.
-All other journeys use the standard column.
+These are adult card fares per ride by distance.
+The lower column applies when you tap in before 7.45am (an incentive to spread the morning peak); all other journeys use the standard column.

 DistanceBefore 7.45amAll other times